Cross Purpose

-Cross Purpose is the seventh and final studio album by Spooky Tooth, released on Ruf Records in 1999.
+Cross Purpose is the eighth and final studio album by Spooky Tooth, released on Ruf Records in 1999.
 It was the band's first album in 25 years, following The Mirror, released in 1974.

 History

 The album was initially planned in 1997, when three tracks ("How", "Kiss it Better" and "Sunshine") were recorded by Harrison, Mike Kellie, Luther Grosvenor and Greg Ridley in England.
 The project then became stalled due to the distances between band members.
 The songs were originally to be released in 1998 as part of the album tentatively called Sunshine, which would have combined the three tracks with a 1968 BBC concert and an unreleased track from Deep Feeling, a 1960s band with which both Luther Grosvenor and Dave Mason had been associated.
 Instead, the owners of Ruf Records heard the three new tracks and persuaded the band to record more new material.
 Ruf Records financed the costs of relocating the band to record at Andapoe Sound in Weimar, Germany, where seven additional songs were recorded in September 1998.
 The album was released in Europe and the United States in February 1999.